 Who we’re looking for

-Over 500 graduates and career-changers have joined Think Ahead so far.
-They come from a wide range of backgrounds and have studied at more than 100 different universities, with undergraduate degrees ranging from psychology, sociology, and politics, to archaeology, finance, and sports science.
+They come from a wide range of backgrounds, experiences and careers, and have studied at more than 120 different universities, with degrees ranging from politics to sports science.

 The Think Ahead attributes

-You don’t need any prior experience of social work, but you will need to demonstrate that you have the attributes necessary to excel on the Think Ahead programme and beyond.
+You don’t need any prior experience of social work, but you will need to demonstrate that you have the attributes necessary to excel on our programme and as a mental health social worker.

 Leadership